lulu-2021/company_scope/README.md

 The gem also injects

-* Each class to be scoped needs to have the "acts_as_company :account" method.
-The parameter ":account" defaults to :company if left blank.
-This can be any class/name of your choosing - the parameter needs to be a underscored version of the Class name as a symbol.
+* Each class to be scoped needs to have the 'acts_as_company :account' method.
+The parameter ':account' defaults to :company if left blank.
+This can be any class/name of your choosing.
+The parameter needs to be a underscored version of the Class name as a symbol.

 ```ruby